psajjan/Languages/CSH/Readme.md

 ## String Related

 ### Converting string to array and access its words
-Lets say there is a string with spaces in between and we want to access its individual words,
-then first we need to convert it into array and then access individual words using `[]` operator.
+Lets say there is a string with spaces in between and we want to access its individual words To do that first we need to convert it into an array by putting it into the `()` operator and then access individual words using `[]` operator.

 ```csh
 set mystr = "hello world thank you"